 Autism is a lifelong developmental disability that affects the way a person communicates and relates to the world around them.
-This can sometimes be accompanied with learning difficulties.
-However everyone with autism has a difficulty in making sense of the world.
+This can sometimes be accompanied by learning difficulties.
+However every autistic person has a difficulty in making sense of the world.

 For more information about autism go to the National Autistic Society website.

 Asperger syndrome is a form of autism but is used to describe a person who is at the “higher functioning” end of the autistic spectrum.
 However it is also a lifelong disability that affects the way a person communicates, and relates to others.

 A number of the traits of autism are common to Asperger Syndrome including:

 - love of routines

 - unpredictable behaviour

 For more information about Asperger syndrome go to the National Autistic Society website.